codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 **NOTE:** The model to be used must support `tools`.
 You can check model capabilities by running `ollama show <model-name>`.

-After configuring, to select the model, type `/models` which will open the model selection interface.
+After configuring, select the model by typing `/models`, which will open the model selection interface.

 ![Listing available models on OpenCode](https://d604h6pkko9r0.cloudfront.net/wp-content/uploads/2025/11/05154319/modellist.webp)

 That's it!
-Get your Ollama server running with your desired models, configure OpenCode, and start coding with your local AI assistant.
-No need to be dependent on paid services.
+Get your Ollama server up and running with your desired models, configure OpenCode, and start coding with your local AI assistant - no need to be dependent on paid services.

 ## Connecting To Ollama Cloud Using API Key

 When a model is hosted in Ollama Cloud, having a local Ollama server is not required; simply connect to the cloud endpoint.

-First, establish the API key by running the command
+First, establish the API key by running the command.

 ```
 opencode auth login
 ```

-This command opens a prompt asking for some details about the provider.
+This command opens a prompt requesting details about the provider.
 Regarding the version of OpenCode I'm using (1.0.25), Ollama is not listed there.
-I selected "Other", set the provider id to `ollama`, and provided the API key.
+I selected "Other", set the provider ID to `ollama`, and provided the API key.

 ![](https://d604h6pkko9r0.cloudfront.net/wp-content/uploads/2025/11/05154415/opencode-auth-login-1024x287.webp)